digipres/publications/ipres/ipres-2019/papers/building-network-capacity-among-memory-in-stitutions.md

   in different elements of delivery.
 The paper finishes with preliminary analysis of impact and known risks of this approach.
 creators:
-- Travers, James
+- James Travers
-- Pugh, Jo
+- Jo Pugh
-- Haunton, Melinda
+- Melinda Haunton
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079777/download
 grand_parent: iPRES